 For about 12 years now, I've been on the tip of collecting things.
 Each year, it's something that symbolizes where I'm at and "what I'm on" at the moment.
 This past year, it was puzzle pieces.
 They symbolize that I am a puzzle piece that "fits" some places and doesn't fit others.
-My job isn't to try and force my "piece" into any picture (because that could damage the piece and pic, simultaneously), but to welcome where I fit and literally be at peace with where I don't.
+My job isn't to try and force my "piece" into any picture (because that could damage the piece and pic, simultaneously) but to welcome where I fit and be at peace with where I don't.
 And you know what?
-Living like this has brought about an inner tranquility that is basically unshakeable, no matter how chaotic things seem to be right through here.
+Living like this has brought about inner tranquility that is unshakeable, no matter how chaotic things seem to be right through here.
 Or ever.

 Create Your Own “Bubble”

 When I took my required birthing class (which was Hypnobabies) in order to become a doula, one of my favorite techniques, that I tend to recommend, even to women who aren't pregnant, is what is known as the "bubble of peace".
 Anyone who's been pregnant before knows that people tend to have an abundance of opinions, perspectives and information about what they think a new mother should and shouldn't do, both during her pregnancy and after she gives birth.
 By creating a bubble of peace, she is able to tune out anyone and anything that is triggering her or stressing her out.

 At the end of the day, it's basically about meditating and centering in on thoughts that make you feel calm and peaceful.
 And I promise you that if you make it a priority to cultivate your own, it can help you to tune out life's background noise so that you can focus on what your mind, body and spirit are telling you that you need, at any given time—even if what they need is for you to simply chill out and do absolutely nothing.